 Why Do I Need an LGD?

 You may decide that you want a livestock guardian dog if you live on a large amount of acreage.
 They are great for protecting a large variety of livestock.

-Therefore, your livestock can stay out in the field overnight and not have to worry about begin threatened.
+Therefore, your livestock can stay out in the field overnight and not have to worry about being threatened.

 Plus, these dogs are self-thinkers which means they evaluate the situation themselves to know whether a threat is upon them.
 You don’t have to be there to tell them to attack.
 They are also great at protecting your livestock from almost any predator whether they come by air or on the ground.

-However, as aggressive as they are towards predators, most breeds are known to be very gentle with small livestock and newborn livestock.
+However, as aggressive as they are towards predators, most farm dog breeds are known to be very gentle with small livestock and newborn livestock.

 Things to Consider Before Investing in an LGD

-The main reason why I say if you live on a smaller acreage you might not want an LGD is because these dogs are very independent.
+The main reason why I say if you live on a smaller acreage you might not want an LGD is that these dogs are very independent.

 If so, then don’t be surprised if they try to burrow or slide through the fencing.